National Tribal Trial College (NTTC)

 Upcoming Free Legal Training Institutes (NTTC)

-- Legal and Victim Advocacy for Special Needs American Indian/Alaska Native Victims of Sexual Violence: Seriously Mentally Ill and Cognitively Impaired Victims (With or Without a History of Substance and/or Alcohol Abuse) (scheduled for Fall 2015 in Seattle, WA)
+- Legal and Victim Advocacy for Special Needs American Indian/Alaska Native Victims of Sexual Violence: (scheduled for December 2015 in Palm Springs, CA)

 For more information contact: